-The three-year MBA/MA dual degree program between the School of Advanced International Studies at Johns Hopkins University and the Tuck School of Business has been designed to prepare students for careers that combine international relations and business management.
+The three-year MBA/MA in International Relations dual degree program between the School of Advanced International Studies at Johns Hopkins University and the Tuck School of Business has been designed to prepare students for careers that combine international relations and business management.
 The program is particularly appropriate for students who are seeking management positions within international corporations, financial institutions, economic and development institutions and government agencies.
 The need is clear for individuals in these positions to have a sophisticated understanding of both international affairs and management issues.

 The three-year MBA/MALD dual degree program between the Fletcher School at Tufts University and the Tuck School of Business is also designed to prepare students for careers that combine international relations and business management.
 The program is particularly appropriate for students who are seeking management positions within international corporations, financial institutions, economic and development institutions and government agencies.
 The need is clear for individuals in these positions to have a sophisticated understanding of both international affairs and management issues.
 Note: Tuck also has an exchange program with the Fletcher School (see Exchange Programs).

 The MBA/MELP dual degree with nearby Vermont Law School enables students to earn the two degrees concurrently.
 Climate change, wildlife protection, and alternative energy are just a few of the critical issues facing the world today.
 Vermont Law School and its Master of Environmental Law and Policy program are leading the movement to address these issues.
 The Master of Environmental Law and Policy program gives students a comprehensive knowledge of the policies and laws shaping the solutions to these problems and prepares graduates for leadership positions in the public and private sectors.
 Experiential learning opportunities with state and federal agencies, advocacy groups, and international organizations ensure that MELP graduates are prepared for real-world situations the first day on the job.
 VLGS courses are delivered either on campus or online.